-The U.S. Department of the Treasury today issued final regulations on Opportunity Zones, providing clarity and certainty for investors and communities.
+The U.S. Department of the Treasury today issued final regulations on the 2017 Tax Cuts and Jobs Act, providing clarity to commonly asked Opportunity Zone questions.

 The Federal Opportunity Zone Program, which allows investors with short- or long-term capital gains to invest in real estate and defer, reduce or eliminate taxes depending on years held, was enacted earlier this year as part of the 2017 Tax Cuts and Jobs Act.